temenostech/temenos-platform-documentation/docfx_project/home/techguides/run-factory.md

 ![](./images/run-factory-environment-create.png)

 > [!Note]
-> The environment creation stage may take between 20 minutes and a few hours depending on the template used.
+> 1. The environment creation stage may take between 20 minutes and a few hours depending on the template used.
+>
+>  A factory can be enabled or disabled at any time.
+If a factory is disabled, factory runs (both scheduled and user triggered) will not be triggered.

 After the environment deployment phase is completed, the next phase (stage) is Running Test Deploy.
 During this phase a test environment is created (you can check it under Environments tab).